Roots of polynomials under repeated differentiation and repeated applications of fractional differential operators: The exponential profiles of and

 \section{The exponential profiles of $P_{t}^{N}$ and $Q_{t}^{N}$}

 In this section, we consider a class of random polynomials with independent coefficients, studied by Kabluchko and Zaporozhets in \cite{KZ}.
 We show that if $P_{0}^{N}$ is of this type, so are the polynomials $P_{t}^{N}$ and $Q_{t}^{N}$ in Definition \ref{FlowGeneralAB.def}.
-In the case of repeated differentiation ($a=0$ and $b=1$), this result was obtained previously by Feng and Yao \cite[Theorem 5(2)]{FengYao}.
+In the case of repeated differentiation ($a=0$ and $b=1$), this result was obtained previously by Feng and Yao \cite[Theorem 5(2)]{FengYao}, using different scaling conventions.